 You should also note that importing counterfeit goods is illegal in most countries.
 It varies by country but for example in Finland importing and selling bootlegs is illegal and if customs catches you in the act you will be fined and the package will be destroyed.
+You also are not allowed to sell counterfeit good in most online-market based platforms.
 In some countries it’s also illegal to own and buy them.

 Why are original dolls so expensive then?
 If recasters can sell them for so cheap, why can’t the original artists?

 True, most dolls are very expensive.
 But original artists are businesses too and running a business is not just about gaining back the materials from a product.
+I already adressed the cheaper material but there’s a lot more to selling a doll than that.
 Sculpting a doll from head to toe can take from a few weeks to years or more, depending on how much they fine-tune the product.
 After the doll is finally complete, the artist/company will have to style the doll and market it in order for the customers to find it.
 When you buy an original doll, you also pay the artist for their time and experience, as well as expenses needed to run the business.
 Taxation is very harsh for artist businesses in many countries and despite the high price, there’s not much money that is left over and goes into the original pocket.

 A counterfeiter uses all of this to their advantage: the doll already has a name, people know how to find it and it’s also already finished.
 The recaster didn’t have to sculpt the doll with no pay (without guarrantee that it will even sell), they just bought the final product and copied it.
 They can also produce these dolls at a much faster rate because they don’t have the same kind of quality control or safety protocols.
 Resin is a very toxic material before it’s cured, and a shady sweatshop is not the right kind of place to make these dolls: the workers have to be underpaid and not properly educated to be able to sell the dolls for such low prices.